GoogleCloudPlatform/mariadb-docker/10/README.md

   --type LoadBalancer --port 3306 --protocol TCP
 ```

-Note that once the database directory is established, `MARIADB_ROOT_PASSWORD` will be ignored when the instance restarts.
+Note that once the database directory is established, `MYSQL_ROOT_PASSWORD` will be ignored when the instance restarts.

 ### <a name="securely-set-up-the-server-kubernetes"></a>Securely set up the server

-A recommended way to start up your MariaDB server is to have the root password generated as a onetime password.
-You will then log on and change this password.
-MariaDB will not fully function until this onetime password is changed.
+A recommended way to start up your MariaDB server is to have the root password generated on creation of the container.
+You can then log on and change this password.

-Start the container with both environment variables `MARIADB_RANDOM_ROOT_PASSWORD` and `MARIADB_ONETIME_PASSWORD` set to `yes`.
+Start the container with the environment variable `MARIADB_RANDOM_ROOT_PASSWORD` set to `yes`.

 Copy the following content to `pod.yaml` file, and run `kubectl create -f pod.yaml`.